 HAPPY NEW YEAR!
 I hope your Christmas was delightful.
 I can’t wait to see all the new and exciting Show ‘N Tells.
 The children and teachers returned from vacation refreshed and ready for some intensive learning.
 January seems to be a month when the children experience tremendous academic growth.
 Beach Manor School teachers take advantage of the moment and offer exciting as well as educational units.

-Ms. Annette’s and Ms. Leslie’s little ones have grown and matured at an impressive rate.
+Ms. Kaytlin and Ms. Andrea’s little ones have grown and matured at an impressive rate.
 January our MDO’s will spend their time enjoying “Fun with Food”.
 They will make Cinnamon Pretzels, play with dough (and spaghetti), paint with fruit and sample many tasty and healthy treats.
-Ms. Annette and Ms. Leslie both do an exceptional job with their charges, and their patience is never ending.
+Ms. Kaytlin and Ms. Andrea both do an exceptional job with their charges, and their patience is never ending.

 The four year old classes hit the trail as they learn about horses, cowboys, and rodeos.
 In keeping with developmental levels, the fours will enjoy stories about the Wild West.
 The unit ends as the children enjoy a “rodeo,” Beach Manor style.
 Letter and number recognition as well as phonics continue on an individual basis.